Doing Right By Data – Leveraging Data To Bring Real Benefits to Consumers, Not Treat Them Like Products for Advertisers

 “What consumers need to know is, there’s more to mobile sensor data than merely leveraging it to serve a promotional offer for discounted coffee the next time they’re near a coffee shop.”

-Sensor data from smartphones open up a world of different opportunities for companies to create one-on-one relationships with people that are truly personalised and always-on.
+Sensor data from smartphones open up a world of different opportunities for companies to create one-on-one relationships with people that are truly personalized and always-on.
 When companies solely focus on pooling consumers’ location data to customize their apps with targeted ads, and sell their data to multiple advertisers without their consent, consumers should not share or trade their whereabouts and activities if the value returned isn’t translated into much more engaging and relevant experiences.
-Companies can do right by data by leveraging it on a first party data basis to bring real benefits to consumers, rather than just selling a user’s data to advertisers and treating them like a product.
+Companies can do right by data by leveraging it on a first-party data basis to bring real benefits to consumers, rather than just selling a user’s data to advertisers and treating them like a product.

 Make roads safer and car insurance cheaper

 By monitoring the sensors of a driver’s mobile device, ride-sharing, automotive and insurance companies can determine how smooth, anticipative and safe their people drive.
 Do they use their cell phones while they drive, or do they drive home from a bar every night after work?
-These insights can inform ride-sharing and insurance companies on how to coach and incentive their people to improve their driving style, which can help drivers reduce their risk-profile and save money on their insurance bill, and ultimately save people’s lives.
+These insights can inform ride-sharing and insurance companies on how to coach and incentivize their people to improve their driving style, which can help drivers reduce their risk-profile and save money on their insurance bill, and ultimately save people’s lives.

 Enhancing the traffic pulse of smart cities